United States • Europe • Asia

 To further incorporate the dynamic effects of a drug development process we can also utilize a Real Options analysis to extend an rNPV or Monte Carlo analysis.
 The Real Options analysis recognizes the inherent optionality in such a process, for example that a decision to undertake costs for a Phase II trial does not need to be made until the results from the Phase I trial are known.
 Projects that have a negative net present value in an rNPV analysis can therefore have a positive net present value when analyzed with a Real Options methodology.
 A Real Options analysis is often performed using a binomial lattice options technique although Monte Carlo simulation can also be used.

-Windeye Partners performs business valuations for early stage biotechnology companies that plan to provide option or stock incentives to employees and need to comply with the U.S. tax code (i.e. Section 409A) and related AICPA rules.
+Windeye Partners performs business valuations for biotechnology companies that plan to provide option or stock incentives to employees and need to comply with the U.S. tax code (i.e. Section 409A) and related AICPA rules.
 For an overview please see our 409A Valuations page.

 Windeye Partners assists investment funds and family offices with valuation analysis and complex financial models in connection with investments in biotechnology companies.